digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 - three Daml scripts defined in the ``Scripts`` folder

-The ``Workflows`` encapsulate the core business logic of the application, whereas the ``Scripts`` are executed on a one-off basis.
+The ``Workflows`` encapsulate the core business logic of the application, whereas the ``Scripts`` are meant to be executed on a one-off basis.

 If you take a closer look at the ``Workflows``, you will recognize three initiate / accept patterns
 to: